rgoulden19026/getting-and-cleaning-data/CodeBook.md

 The script "run_analysis.R" performs the following steps:

- 1. Merge the training and the test sets to create one data set
- 2. Download the data and unzip dataset
+ 1. Download the data and unzip dataset
+ 2. Read the training and test data sets
- 3. Read the training and test data sets
+ 3. Merge the training and test data sets
  4. Assign column names using descriptive variable names
- 5. Merge the training and test data sets
- 6. Extract only the measurements on the mean and standard deviation for each measurement
+ 5. Extract only the measurements on the mean and standard deviation for each measurement
- 7. Read all column names
- 8. Make subset from merged data
- 9. Write the data set to file (full_data.txt)
+ 6. Write the data set to file (full_data.txt)
- 10. Create a second, independent tidy data set with the average of each variable for each activity and each subject
+ 7. Create a second, independent tidy data set with the average of each variable for each activity and each subject
- 11. Write the second data set to file (tidy_data.txt)
+ 8. Write the second data set to file (tidy_data.txt)

 ##Data sets Resulting from R Script:##